Winter 2020-2021 Lawn Diary

 - Applications of Moss control products

-Last order date to get items before Christmas is midnight on Wednesday18th December.
-We are all back, heavier and poorer on Thursday 2nd January.
+Last order date to get items before Christmas is midnight on Thursday 17th December.
+We are all back, heavier and poorer on Monday 4th January.

-For the rest of the winter, frost is your lawns main enemy but only if you walk on the frosty grass.
+From here on in, frost is your lawns main enemy but only if you walk on the frosty grass.
 Do try and keep off because as soon as the frost goes you'll be left with your foot prints etched into the lawn.
 If it snows, DON'T pile snow on the lawn from the path, it'll bring on disease!
-And if you have enough snow for a snowman, distribute the snow over the lawn once the kids have finished with it; dead snowmen or snowwomen can leave a nasty mark in the lawn right through into spring if left.
+And if you have enough snow for snowmen and snowwomen, distribute the snow over the lawn once the kids have finished with them; dead snow-people can leave a nasty mark in the lawn right through into spring if left standing.
 Here's the December long range forecast courtesy of the MET office:

 Apart from a very high topping to tidy up if conditions are dry you have finished with the mower for the year.

 If you do fancy trimming the tops and the cooler wet weather has caused a resurgence of moss raise the mowing height so that at least 1/2" of grass shows above the moss after grass cutting.

 If you no longer think you'll need the mower give it a good clean and a service.
 This is quite easy to do.
 See the section on mower Cleaning & Maintenance.
 The mower can be useful for sucking up leaves so if leaves are a problem service the machine in January.
 The mower service centers are usually quiet now so it's also a good time to get a service that won't be rushed - may even get a discount!